-Before you start taking aspirin, tell your health care provider if you have bleeding problems or stomach ulcers.
+Before you start taking aspirin, tell your provider if you have bleeding problems or stomach ulcers.
 Also say if you are pregnant or breastfeeding.

 You may need medicine for other health problems.
-Ask your doctor if this is safe.
+Ask your provider if this is safe.

 Store your medicines in a cool, dry place.
 Keep them away from children.